 Going forward, we will continuously consider measures to avoid and mitigate risks and seize opportunities.
-Our aim is
+Our aim is to improve the resilience of our business activities by implementing the measures we have formulated.
+Countermeasures are defined as follows.

-Definition of Countermeasures for Climate Change-related
+Definition of Countermeasures for Climate Change-related Risks and Opportunities

-Scenario Direction of measures Perspective of countermeasures Examples of countermeasures 4°C scenario Creation of new services Expand resilient data centers Build new data centers designed to be resilient against disasters of greater intensity Select data center sites considering the impacts from natural disasters Establish mutual redundancies between data centers Energy conservation Control electricity costs Procure electricity generated at night or at a low cost using new technology Common to scenario Control electricity usage Control air conditioning and electricity usage by utilizing IoT and AI or other new technologies Creation of new services Effectively utilize waste heat from data centers Use waste heat from data centers for community development or in other business domains 1.5°C scenario Renewable energy Introduce renewable energy Promote virtual PPA through purchase of renewable energy certificates Direct purchase of electricity generated from renewable energy (PPA) Establish or acquire renewable energy power plants Creation of new services Establish new services related to decarbonized data centers Create new services that address changes in legislation or social environment other technologies.
-Currently, in addition to existing initiatives, we are considering the active use of renewable energy in an effort to decarbonize our data centers.
-Looking ahead, we found that by promoting environmentally friendly decarbonized data center services, we will be able to increase revenue.
+Scenario Direction of measures Perspective of countermeasures Examples of countermeasures 4°C scenario Creation of Expand resilient data cer Build new data centers designed to be resilient against disasters of greater intensity Select data center sites considering the impacts from natural disasters Establish mutual redundancies between data centers Energy Control electricity costs Procure electricity generated at night or at a low cost using new technology Common to scenario conservation Control electricity usage Control air conditioning and electricity usage by utilizing IoT and AI or other new technologies Creation of new services Effectively utilize waste heat from data centers Use waste heat from data centers for community development or in other business domains 1.5°C scenario Renewable energy Introduce renewable energy Promote virtual PPA through purchase of renewable energy certificates Direct purchase of electricity generated from renewable energy (PPA) Establish or acquire renewable energy power plants Creation of new services Establish new services related to decarbonized data centers Create new services that address changes in legislation or social environment